 That sounds like a brief stutter, but we mean exactly that.
 The hardness of hardwoods varies quite a bit on the Janka Hardness Test that engineers use to measure the force needed to dent wood with a small steel ball.
 As you see, some jobs are more fun than others.

-The Janka rating of each flooring is usually listed in marketing material of hardwood sold in stores and online.
+The Janka rating of each flooring is usually listed in the marketing materials for hardwood sold in stores and online.
 Here’s a brief sampling of the hardness of available hardwood floors.
 The higher the Janka rating, the tougher the wood is and the better it will stand up to pet’s nails and potential stains, chair feet and dropped cast iron pans.

 If your floors are already installed, the softer your wood species is, the more precautions you need to take.